openownership/bods-dev-handbook/tools.md

 ``bin/connect``

-navigate to the data standard
+navigate to the directory containing the data standard, e.g.:

 ``cd development/data-standard/``